neos/BuildEssentials/Crowdin/README.rst

 		}
 	}

-.. note:: You should never committ this to Git, as it contains your secret keys.
+.. note:: You should never commit this to Git, as it contains your secret keys.

 Now you can run::